 Description

-Water-powered mill bought in 1822 by John Town who enlarged it as a paper mill and adapted it to steam.
+The mill was water-powered and was purchased in 1822 by John Town, who enlarged it for use as a paper mill and adapted it for steam power.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.